chunkdee/sample_crm/src/contact/ContactView_Updates.md

 7. **Add Notes Section:**
    Add a section to add notes to the contact.

+8. **Reduce Profile Image Card Height:**
+   Reduce the height of the profile image card.

+9. **Set Fixed Height for Profile Image Card:**
+   Set a fixed height for the Card that contains the profile image.

 ## Example Updates

 ### Update Import Statements